windmaomao/react-navigable/README.md

   </Navigable>
 ```

-Once the array of items is provided via `items`, the component can be controlled by the prop `activeItem` and the callback `onSelectItem`.

 The render prop passes `items` and `activeItem` through to the child component, along with other utility functions, such as

 - goto(item), jump to one item
 - prev(), go to the previous item
 - next(), go to the next item

-Depending if `circular` flag is set, the list will be one time or repeat itself with no stop.
+Depending if `circular` or `backward` flag is set, the list can behave going circular or backward.

 ## Examples

-The idea of using this component is to facilliate other components which share similar navigation behavior, such as paginator, table, carousel, or navbar etc.

 ### Paginator